Talking to the Media and Using Social Media

 Using Social Media

 Social media is a term used to describe ways to connect with large groups of people with a focus on networking (communicating with others to share information and contacts).
-Social media comes in many forms, including blogs, chat rooms, videos (YouTube), image sharing sites (Instagram) and social/professional networking sites such as Facebook, Twitter, and LinkedIn.
+Social media comes in many forms, including blogs, videos (TikTok, YouTube), image sharing sites (Instagram), and social or professional networking sites such as Facebook, Twitter (currently called "X"), and LinkedIn.
+Podcasts (digital audio or video episodes on a topic or theme) are also gaining popularity as a method for sharing ideas and building influence.

-• Fix your 'privacy settings' to a level of visibility that feels comfortable for you.
-You can decide whether you only want 'friends' to see your posts, you want them to be 'public,' or some other setting.
+• Fix your "privacy settings" to a level of visibility that feels comfortable for you.
+You can decide whether you only want "Friends" to see your posts, you want them to be "Public," or some other setting.
 This must be done manually.
 This resource can help.
-Again, things that are just for friends can be copied and shared, so the second guideline above applies.

 Some of my tips and advice include: